John-Nagle/lslutils/npc/doc/NAVMESH.md

 If an block is placed on flat Linden ground, with the top of the block about 0.25m above ground, and the block is made walkable, something strange happens.
-The navmesh becomes be a flat plane, above the ground and below the top of the block.
+The navmesh becomes a flat plane, above the ground and right through the middle of the block.

 ![Block above ground by 0.25m](sandboxnavmesh0250.png)